-The affected area is Cave 1 (See figure 1)
+For both of these tasks/procedures, the affected area is Cave 1 (See Figure 1)

-3. Description of the Facility - include building, floor plans and layout of the experiment or operation.
+Description of the Facility - include building, floor plans and layout of the experiment or operation.

-The location of UITF is the High Bay Area of the Test Lab.
+UITF is located in the High Bay Area of the Test Lab.
 Figure 1 shows the UITF lay out and identifies Caves 1 & 2.
 This OSP covers keV beam operations which occur only in Cave 1.
 Figures 1 and 2 show the labyrinth, which is the main access to UITF.
 Figure 3 shows UITF with concrete shielding over the roof of Cave 1.
 Electronics racks are located above Cave1.
 In Figure 3, for illustration purposes only, the roof of Cave2 is shown removed.